norlen/Digiprime/README.md

 # Digiprime
-For the use of the Demo.1 you will need two more files in the folder to be able to run
+For the use of the Demo.1 you will need a file in the folder to be able to run

 .env